-Vehicular access to the development is proposed from Southwood Road in the form of a conventional T-junction.
-The existing vehicular entrances from Apollo Rise would be closed, with the existing entrance in the north-west corner of the site pedestrianised and kept available for emergency vehicle access, with a locked barrier or locking bollards preventing general use.
-Pedestrian and cycle access to the proposed development would be available from all of the road frontages.
+As amended by the plans received on 19 December 2017, vehicular access to the development is proposed from Southwood Road in the form of a conventional T-junction.
+It is now proposed that a second vehicular access point is constructed from Apollo Rise at the north-west corner of the site, just south of an existing entrance to the office complex.
+This would provide an alternative vehicular access point to and from the whole development.
+Pedestrian and cycle access to the proposed development would remain available from all of the road frontages as before.